Baháʼí Faith in South Carolina: Tablets of the Divine Plan

-Though interrupted by World War I, in 1916–1919 the Tablets of the Divine Plan were written by ʻAbdu'l-Bahá and released in stages - calling for attention in various areas including a delineation of "the southern states" noting "… you must either go yourselves or send a number of blessed souls to those states, so that they may guide the people to the kingdom of heaven."
+Though interrupted by World War I, in 1916–1919 the Tablets of the Divine Plan were written by ʻAbdu'l-Bahá and released in stages - calling for attention in various areas, including a delineation of "the southern states," noting "… you must either go yourselves or send a number of blessed souls to those states, so that they may guide the people to the kingdom of heaven."
 Joseph Hannen, Gregory, and two others set their focus on the South starting in 1916.

 This was during a period of both strong White power structures, the first organizations of the NAACP in South Carolina, and spreading violence and intimidation, the "resurgent" Ku Klux Klan and moderate YMCA and YWCA organizations that kept an "absolute loyalty to the principle of racial integrity."
-Gregory made a trip through South Carolina from Wilmington NC in early 1919 before the April annual Baháʼí convention and during it the previous Tablets and some new ones were officially unveiled.
+Gregory made a trip through South Carolina from Wilmington, NC, in early 1919 before the April annual Baháʼí convention and during it the previous Tablets and some new ones were officially unveiled.
 The new ones included the quote "unquestionably the divine teachings must reveal themselves with a brighter effulgence… and the fragrances of holiness be diffused with swiftness and rapidity" comparing the situation with Gregory the Illuminator facing the Armenia of long ago but setting the context in seeking freeing the people from racial prejudice - a line of action he foresaw would have "a transforming impact on the United States and the world".

-The Baháʼís established a national committee to begin overseeing the work and Hannen coordinated the orientation to the South - following which Gregory made a circuit of trips in the winter of 1920 and 1921 between South Carolina and Georgia with the help of Roy Williams who spoke also at Black colleges Benedict College and Allen University.
+The Baháʼís established a national committee to begin overseeing the work and Hannen coordinated the orientation to the South - following which Gregory made a circuit of trips in the winter of 1920 and 1921 between South Carolina and Georgia with the help of Roy Williams, who also spoke at Black colleges Benedict College and Allen University.
 A Baháʼí's home was firebombed, two were jailed and Persian Baháʼí Dr Zia Bagdadi aided relief efforts.
-Another time Gregory and Harlan Ober discussed having "mass meetings" to alleviate racial tension.
-In 1921 Gregory focused with Agnes Parsons on a national campaign of hosting Race Amity Conventions.
-Around and between instances of meetings Gregory spoke at several churches in Columbia and connected with Josiah Morse at the University of South Carolina there who then welcomed Baháʼís on a number of occasions into the 1930s.
+Another time, Gregory and Harlan Ober discussed having "mass meetings" to alleviate racial tension.
+In 1921, Gregory focused with Agnes Parsons on a national campaign of hosting Race Amity Conventions.
+Around and between instances of meetings, Gregory spoke at several churches in Columbia and connected with Josiah Morse at the University of South Carolina there, who then welcomed Baháʼís on a number of occasions into the 1930s.
 Gregory often used the example of Samuel Chiles Mitchell, a past president of the University of South Carolina who had met ʻAbdu'l-Bahá.